mose247/3D-object-detection/README.md

    In our case, it is necessary to distinguish between LiDAR and camera measurements.
 Indeed, while the LiDAR measuerment equation is linear with respect the       state (i.e. can be expressed exactly as `h(x) = H*x`), the camera one is not.
 Therefore, in this second case it is necessary to linearize the system by evaluating the camera Jacobian `H` in the proximity of the current state.

 ### Track Management
 Every tracking system needs a set of rules to initialize new tracks, update current ones and delete invalid/old ones.
-A simple way to classify tracks is to assign a score to each one based on the number of successful detection in the last `n` frames.
-In the project, we use `n=6` and the following score definition:
+In order to simplify tracks management, it is useful to assign them a score.
+In this project, we scored them based on the number of successful detection (i.e. number of times a track is matched to a measurement) in the last `n` frames:
 ```
 score = n° detections in last n frames / n
 ```